BirthdayResearch/jellyfishsdk/README.md

 ### Testing

 `jest.config.js` is set up at the root project level as well as at each sub module.
 You can run jest at root to test all modules or individually at each sub module.
+By default, only regtest chain are used for normal testing.
 If you use IntelliJ IDEA, you can right click any file to test it individually and have it reported to the IDE.

 Docker is required to run the tests as [`@defichain/testcontainers`](./packages/testcontainers) will automatically spin up `regtest` instances for testing.
+The number of containers it will spin up concurrently is dependent on your jest `--maxConcurrency` count.

-Coverage is collected at merge with `codecov`; more testing 🚀 less 🐛 = 😎
+Coverage is collected at pr merge with `codecov`; more testing 🚀 less 🐛 = 😎

 ```shell
 jest
 ```

+### Publishing

+`"version": "0.0.0"` is used because publishing will be done automatically by [GitHub releases](https://github.com/DeFiCh/jellyfish/releases) with connected workflows.
+On release `types: [ published, prereleased ]`, GitHub Action will automatically build all packages in this repo and publish it into npm.

+* release are tagged as `@latest`
+* prerelease are tagged as `@next` (please use this cautiously)

 ### IntelliJ IDEA